Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Model and estimator

 In what follows, we utilize the QML method to estimate the break dates for Model (\ref{Baltagi}), assuming the number of breaks is known.
 An information criterion for determining the number of breaks is also proposed in Section 4.

 Let $\hat{G}=(\hat{g}_{1},...,\hat{g}_{T})^{\prime}$ denote the full-sample PCA estimator for $G$ subject to the normalization condition that $G^{'}G/T=I_r$ and $\Lambda^{'}\Lambda$ being diagonal.
-The number of pseudo-factors can be estimated using Bai and Ng (2002). \footnote{Other methods for determining the number of factors include the Eigenvalue Ratio (ER) and Growth Ratio (GR) (Ahn and Horenstein, 2013), the empirical distribution estimator (Onatski, 2010), and the bridge estimator (Caner and Han, 2014).} For a given set of splitting points $(k_1,\cdots,k_{m_0})$, the QML objective function is expressed as: where with $k_{0}=0$ and $k_{m_0+1}=T$.
+The number of pseudo-factors can be estimated following \cite{Bai2002}. \footnote{Other methods for determining the number of factors include the eigenvalue ratio and growth ratio (\citeauthor{Ahn2013}, \citeyear{Ahn2013}), a similar method using adjacent eigenvalue ratios proposed by \cite{LamYao2012}, the empirical distribution estimator (\citeauthor{Onatski2010}, \citeyear{Onatski2010}), and the bridge estimator (\citeauthor{Caner2014}, \citeyear{Caner2014}).} For a given set of splitting points $(k_1,\cdots,k_{m_0})$, the QML objective function is expressed as follows: where with $k_{0}=0$ and $k_{m_0+1}=T$.
 The QML estimator of the breakpoints for model (\ref{Baltagi}) is defined as follows: